Josh Allen Player Prop Bets for NFL Week 12 | Buffalo vs. New Orleans 11/25/2021

 - Last week against the Colts, Allen went 21-for-35 (60.0 percent) for 209 yards, while throwing two touchdowns and two interceptions.

-- He also carried the ball two times for 18 yards, averaging nine yards per carry on the ground.
+- He also tacked on 18 yards on two carries, averaging nine yards per carry without a touchdown.

-- Allen has 839 passing yards (279.7 ypg) to lead Buffalo, completing 66.4% of his throws and tossing four touchdown passes with five interceptions over his last three games.
+- Allen has put up 839 passing yards (279.7 ypg) on 73-of-110 with four touchdowns against five interceptions over his last three games.

-- He's also carried the ball nine times for 71 yards, averaging 23.7 yards per game.
+- He's tacked on 71 rushing yards on nine carries, averaging 23.7 yards per game.

 Allen's Buffalo Teammates